kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-syncer.md

 - Cover cluster-scope objects and CRD
   - CRD needs to be denatured if downsyncing is required.
 - Renaturing is applied if required (specified in EdgeSyncConfig).
+- Current implementation is using polling to detect changes on mailbox workspace, but will be changed to use Informers.

 #### Renaturing
 - Edge syncer does renaturing, which converts workload objects to different forms of objects on a p-cluster.